hugoburguete/harp-starter/README.md

 # About

-This is a starter site for build static sites.
-It uses the Harp preprocessing to hanbdle EJS and CSS files (although these can be any file formats that Harp supports) and Webpack for JS bundling.
+This is a starter package for building static HTML sites.
+It uses the Harp package to preprocess EJS and CSS files (although these can be changed to any file formats Harp supports) and Webpack for JS bundling.

 # Commands